Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 What will happen during decompressive craniectomy?

 - General anesthesia will be used to keep the person asleep during surgery.
 A piece may be taken from one or both sides of the skull.
 The type of surgery done will depend on the person's medical condition.
-The surgeon will make an incision in the person's skull that runs along the side of his head or both sides of his head.
-He will pull back the skin and muscle layer.
-He will then drill holes in the skull along the incision line, cut the bone, and remove the piece of skull.
+The surgeon will make an incision in the person's skull that runs along the side of his or her head or both sides of his or her head.
+He or she will pull back the skin and muscle layer.
+He or she will then drill holes in the skull along the incision line, cut the bone, and remove the piece of skull.

 What will happen after decompressive craniectomy?

 - The person may be connected to several machines.
-The person may have swelling in his eyes after surgery.
-Cool compresses may be applied to his eyes to decrease swelling.
-He will also receive pain medicine.
-He will have mild headaches after surgery, but they should decrease over time.
-His bed will need to remain elevated.
+The person may have swelling in his or her eyes after surgery.
+Cool compresses may be applied to his or her eyes to decrease swelling.
+He or she will also receive pain medicine.
+He or she will have mild headaches after surgery, but they should decrease over time.
+His or her bed will need to remain elevated.
 This will help to prevent an increase in brain pressure.

-- Another surgery may be done to replace his skull after brain swelling has decreased.
+- Another surgery may be done to replace his or her skull after brain swelling has decreased.
 The surgeon will use the piece of skull that was removed or a piece of man-made material.

 What are the risks of decompressive craniectomy?

 A collection of CSF may collect under the layer of tissue that covers the brain.
-A part of the person's brain may push through an open area of his skull if there is not enough room for his brain to expand.
-He may bleed more than expected or get an infection such as meningitis or a bone infection.
-He may also have wound healing problems.
-He may have seizures or develop hydrocephalus.
+A part of the person's brain may push through an open area of his or her skull if there is not enough room for his or her brain to expand.
+He or she may bleed more than expected or get an infection such as meningitis or a bone infection.
+He or she may also have wound healing problems.
+He or she may have seizures or develop hydrocephalus.
 Hydrocephalus is a condition caused by too much CSF inside the ventricles (spaces) of the brain.
 These problems can become life-threatening.
 The person may have permanent disabilities after this surgery.